sourabh-50/offline_billing_software/README.md

 Use the included `installer_script.iss` with **Inno Setup** to create a professional `Setup.exe` for your clients.

 ---
-*Developed & Engineered by ScaleAd*
+*Developed & Engineered by Sourabh*